PrefectHQ/prefect/docs/migration-guide.md

 - In Prefect 2, the final state of a flow run that finished without errors is `Completed`, while in Prefect 1, this flow run has a `Success` state.
 You can find more about that topic [here](https://discourse.prefect.io/t/what-is-the-final-state-of-a-successful-flow-run/59).
 - The decision about whether a flow run should be considered successful or not is no longer based on special reference tasks.
 Instead, your flow’s return value determines the final state of a flow run.
 This [link](https://discourse.prefect.io/t/how-can-i-control-the-final-state-of-a-flow-run/56) provides a more detailed explanation with code examples.
 - In Prefect 1, concurrency limits were only available to Prefect Cloud users.
-Prefect 2 provides customizable concurrency limits with the open-source Prefect Orion server and Prefect Cloud.
+Prefect 2 provides customizable concurrency limits with the open-source Prefect server and Prefect Cloud.
 In Prefect 2, flow run [concurrency limits](https://docs.prefect.io/concepts/work-pools/#work-queue-concurrency) are set on work pools.

 ### What changed in flow deployment patterns?